TweeNet - Frequently Asked Questions

 last updated: 7-Dec-1999 by Peter Hahndorf

 The Shalala mailing list was closed down in December 2000 because of server problems and the relocation of the owner from London to Chicago.
-It may be re-opened in the future.
+It is closed for good.

 last updated: 13-Aug-2000 by Peter Hahndorf